attdevsupport/API-Platform/Payment/Vb/app1/README.txt

 8) Channel			: {set the value to MOBILE_WEB}

-9) MerchantPaymentRedirectUrl	 : {set the value to the payment application url}
+9) MerchantPaymentRedirectUrl	 : {set the value to the notary applicatoin link}

 10) IsPurchaseOnNoActiveSubscription	 : {set the value to false}